Paultree/todolist-app/README.md

 ## To Do List App

-To Do list app built with React w/ TypeScript + Java Springboot Framework
+To Do list app built with React w/ TypeScript + Java Springboot Framework.
+Purpose of application is to further reinforce skills in full-stack applications, typescript, springboot and testing.

 # Demo and Snippets